Resolving the Human Subjects Status of Machine Learning's Crowdworkers: Introduction

-In this paper, we focus on what ethical framework should govern the interaction of ML researchers and crowdworkers, and the unique challenges posed by ML research to regulators.
-While researchers in fields like NLP typically lack expertise in human subjects research, they nevertheless require practical guidance for how to classify the role played by crowdworkers in their research so that they can comply with relevant ethical and oversight requirements.
-However, we argue that the present landscape is marked by several formidable challenges: (i) \textbf{Novel relationships}: The ethical framework that oversight boards use to identify human subjects---the U.S. Common Rule---was developed in the wake of abuses in biomedical and behavioral research.
-This framework was especially influenced by dynamics in biomedical research, including the need to distinguish clinical research from medical practice.
-Binning activities into these categories facilitated the goal of ensuring that these distinct relationships were governed by the relevant set of norms---the norms of clinical medicine or the norms of medical research.
-Because the distinction between employees on a research team and study participants is less ambiguous in medical context, little attention has been paid to criteria for distinguishing research staff from study participants (as opposed to distinguishing study participants from patients).
-As creative uses of crowdworkers have proliferated in ML research, especially in NLP, the line between laborer and human subject has blurred.
-In some cases, researchers engage with crowdworkers as participants in human subjects research.
-In other cases, crowdworkers perform tasks that would otherwise be performed by members of the research team and, as such, are rightly regarded as extending the labor force of the research team.
-Complicating matters, crowdworkers often fulfill multiple roles within a single study. (ii) \textbf{Novel methods}: Compared to biomedical or social sciences, where data are collected to answer questions that have been specified in advance, ML research often involves a more dynamic workflow in which data are collected in an open ended fashion and research questions are articulated in light of data and its analysis.
-Additionally, while it is typical in biomedicine for teams that gather data to analyze it, in ML research there can be a more distributed division of labor with some groups collecting data that will serve as the foundation for future research for a whole community of researchers. (iii) \textbf{Ambiguity}: Under the Common Rule, whether an individual is a human subject hinges on whether the data collected, and later analyzed, is \emph{about} that individual.
-However, crowdworkers can fill such diverse roles in ML research (even within a single study) that is becomes difficult to draw a line between which data is collected \emph{about} the crowdworker versus merely \emph{from} them (but about something else). (iv) \textbf{Inexperience}: Despite the enormous productivity in this area, crowdsourcing-intensive NLP papers seldom discuss the ethical considerations that would otherwise be central to human subjects research and rarely discuss whether an Institutional Review Board (IRB) approval or exemption was sought prior to the study---only $14$ ($\approx 2\%$) of the aforementioned $703$ papers described IRB review or exemption \citep{shmueli2021beyond}\footnote{It is worth noting that in other computing fields such as human computer interaction, it is common practice to seek IRB review prior to collecting data from human annotators.}; and (v) \textbf{Scale}: Currently NLP research is producing hundreds of crowdsourcing papers per year, with 703 appearing at the top venues (ACL, NAACL, EMNLP) alone from 2015--2020 \citep{shmueli2021beyond}.
+\paragraph{Novel methods} Compared to biomedical or social sciences, where data are collected to answer questions that have been specified in advance, ML research often involves a more dynamic workflow in which data are collected in an open-ended fashion and research questions are articulated in light of data and its analysis.
+Additionally, while it is typical in biomedicine for teams that gather data to analyze it, or for researchers to analyze data that was first gathered for clinical purposes, in ML research there can be a more distributed division of labor with some research groups collecting data that will serve as the foundation for future studies by a whole community of researchers. \paragraph{Ambiguity} Under the Common Rule, whether an individual is a human subject hinges on whether the data collected, and later analyzed, is \emph{about} that individual.
+However, as Shmueli et al.~\cite{shmueli2021beyond} have noted, crowdworkers can fill such diverse roles in ML research (even within a single study) that is becomes difficult to draw a line between which data is collected \emph{about} the crowdworker versus merely \emph{from} them (but about something else) \cite{shmueli2021beyond}. \paragraph{Inexperience} Despite the enormous productivity in this area, crowdsourcing-intensive NLP papers seldom discuss the ethical considerations that would otherwise be central to human subjects research and rarely discuss whether an Institutional Review Board (IRB) approval or exemption was sought prior to the study---only $14$ ($\approx 2\%$) of the aforementioned $703$ papers described IRB review or exemption \cite{shmueli2021beyond}\footnote{It is worth noting that in other computing fields such as human computer interaction, it is common practice to seek IRB review prior to collecting data from human annotators.}; \paragraph{Scale} Currently NLP research is producing hundreds of crowdsourcing papers per year, with 703 appearing at the top venues (ACL, NAACL, EMNLP) alone from 2015--2020 \cite{shmueli2021beyond}.